sjkummer/janus-gateway-js/README.md

 ## About
 Modern javascript client for [janus gateway](https://janus.conf.meetecho.com/).
 Based on websockets.
 The original client can be found here https://janus.conf.meetecho.com/docs/rest.html.

+## UNMAINTAINED
+Unfortunately we will not be able to continue developing and maintaining the code. :( Is anyone interested in adopting the project?

 ## Example of usage

 ```js